 For people whose loans started prior to 2018 however, they are grandfathered into the old limits.

-If you’re trying to save money, work with a CPA year-round to help tally up expenses to help you qualify.
+If you’re trying to save money, work with our Real Estate CPAs year-round to help tally up expenses to help you qualify.

 There’s rarely a better investment than property, and nowhere is this more true than a rental property.
 However, every year, many landlords fail to take advantage of the tax deductions available to them.
 For instance, here are a few of the savings you can utilize if you own a rental property.